rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### :white_check_mark: Reliable producer knows when RabbitMQ fails to accept a message

-To make our producer more resilient we have to use publisher confirmations.
+To make our producer more resilient we have to use *publisher confirmations*.
 But that adds a complication to our application's design because those notifications arrive asynchronously.

-We have implemented a solution in the `reliable-producer` project.
-This solution gives us the following
+We have implemented a solution in the [reliable-producer](reliable-producer) project.
+This solution gives us the following advantages:
-advantages:
 - We can make the caller wait until the message is sent
 - We can make the caller not to wait however should the message failed we invoke a fallback strategy.
 In order dummy solution, we log it but we could have stored in a persistent store like a db or send it another queue.
 - Failed messages are retried as many times as required before giving up